Sutton Wick air crash: Flight history

-A Blackburn Beverley C Mk 1 heavy transport aircraft of the RAF, similar to that involved in the accident.
-Beverleys served in a number of RAF squadrons between 1957 and 1967.

 The Secretary of State for Air, George Ward, described the crash to the House of Commons.
 The Beverley took off from RAF Abingdon near Abingdon-on-Thames bound for RAF Akrotiri in Cyprus.
 It was carrying cargo, a relief crew, eight RAF police dog handlers and eight police dogs.
 There was low cloud at 500 ft, visibility was less than 1000 ft, and an easterly wind of 10 kn.

 As the aircraft climbed, No. 1 engine on the port wing developed a fuel leak.
 The flight crew responded by shutting down the engine and feathering its propeller.
 The flight crew declared an emergency and requested an instrument approach to RAF Abingdon.
 The controller alerted emergency services on the ground.
 A short time later, cockpit instruments alerted the flight crew to a large loss of fuel from No. 2 fuel tank, the second of four such tanks in the port wing.
 In an effort to stop the leak, the crew de-activated the fuel cocks and boosters for the No. 2 tank, but left them on for the No. 1 tank.
 As the Beverley turned on to final approach for RAF Abingdon the crew attempted to increase power from the remaining three Bristol Centaurus engines but No. 2 engine – also on the port wing – failed to respond and the aircraft began to lose speed and height.

 Knowing he could not reach the airfield, the captain tried to land in a field.
 However, the aircraft became uncontrollable and struck a number of high tension cables and a group of elm trees that tore the port wing from the fuselage.
 On impact with the ground, the aircraft destroyed a caravan and a prefabricated house before somersaulting and crashing upside down.
 John Dawson was in the garden of the Red Lion at Drayton and described what he witnessed:

 The plane came towards me flying low when one wing hit a tree.
 It dived to the ground immediately, crashed through an ordinary brick house and a pre-fab, slid along the ground for about 100 yards and burst into flames.
 The flames were terrific.
 It was so hot we could not get near to help those inside, but four of the occupants of the plane were thrown clear...
 If the plane's wing had not hit the tree it would have cleared the buildings and could have landed in the fields even if it could not have reached the airfield.